ClockworkConsulting/tempgres-server/README.md

 # Tempgres: Temporary PostgreSQL databases on demand

-`tempgres` is a REST service which for conveniently creating temporary PostgreSQL databases.
+`tempgres` is a REST service for conveniently creating temporary PostgreSQL databases.
 It is intended for use from tests.

 ## Why?